Chapter 7: Department of Applied Mathematics

 AMTH 256.
 Applied Graph Theory I

 Elementary treatment of graph theory.
-The basic definitions of graph theory are covered; the fundamental theorems are explored.
+The basic definitions of graph theory are covered; and the fundamental theorems are explored.
 Subgraphs, complements, graph isomorphisms, and some elementary algorithms make up the content.
 Prerequisite: Mathematical maturity.
 (2 units)

 AMTH 297.
 Directed Research